bairblog/bairblog.github.io/_posts/2026-04-21-adaptive-parallel-reasoning.md

 To address this issue, the field splits into two schools of thought on how to execute the aggregation process, defined by whether they modify the inference engine or work around it.

-### Multiverse’s Approach: Custom KV Cache Handling

-Before taking a deeper look into Multiverse ([Yang et al., 2025](https://doi.org/10.48550/arXiv.2506.09991))’s memory management, let’s first understand how KV cache is handled up until the “join” phase.
+**Multiverse modifies the inference engine to reuse KV cache across the join.** Before taking a deeper look into Multiverse ([Yang et al., 2025](https://doi.org/10.48550/arXiv.2506.09991))’s memory management, let’s first understand how KV cache is handled up until the “join” phase.
 Notice how each of the independent threads share the prefix sequence, i.e., the list of subtasks.
 Without optimization, each thread needs to prefill and recompute the KV cache for the prefix sequence.
 However, this redundancy can be avoided with [SGLang](https://github.com/sgl-project/sglang)’s RadixAttention ([Sheng et al., 2023](https://doi.org/10.48550/arXiv.2312.07104)), which organizes multiple requests into a radix tree, a trie (prefix tree) with sequence of elements with varying lengths instead of single elements.
 This way, the only new KV cache are those from independent thread generation.

 <p class="apr-fig apr-fig--tall-2x">
 <img src="/assets/adaptive-parallel-reasoning/figure-06-radix.png" alt="Figure 6: RadixAttention’s KV Cache Management Strategy"><br>